imyashkale/portfolio/docs/index.md

 ## Summary

+Welcome to my Website!
+I am Yash Kale, a passionate software developer with a strong focus on Golang, AWS, and Kubernetes.
+With over 4 years of industry experience, I specialize in crafting scalable, efficient applications that drive technological innovation.
+My expertise lies in:

-I am a **Software Developer** at SRS Consulting Inc. with over 4 years of experience in **Golang**.
-My expertise spans across building scalable and efficient applications using Golang, with a keen focus on web development, networking, database access, and distributed systems.
-I am proficient in various Golang libraries and frameworks, AWS solutions, and I constantly seek out new tools and technologies to enhance my skills and stay updated in the industry.
+**Advanced Golang Development:** Skilled in building scalable and efficient applications, with a keen emphasis on web development, database access, and distributed systems.
+My experience includes transitioning applications from Java to Golang, significantly enhancing system performance, and independently conducting project analyses.
+Proficient in various Golang libraries and frameworks.

-My commitment as a software developer is to deliver high-quality code, meet client expectations, and enjoy working on challenging projects that stretch the limits of technology.
-I thrive in team collaborations, bringing innovative solutions to complex problems.
+**Cloud Solutions & Architecture:** AWS-certified developer with expertise in Kubernetes, Docker, and Terraform.
+Proficient in designing robust cloud architectures for high availability, disaster recovery, and cost-efficient scaling.

+**Innovative Problem Solving:** Dedicated to delivering high-quality code and creating innovative solutions for complex issues.
+Excel in collaborative environments, aiming for both team success and client satisfaction.

+**Project Highlights:** At SRS Consulting Inc., I played a crucial role in the serverless transformation of the EST Project, leveraging my AWS architecture knowledge.
+At Relanto Global Pvt Ltd, my focus was on developing and enhancing microservices for Cisco projects.

+I hold a Bachelor of Science in Computer Science Engineering and am fluent in Marathi, Hindi, and English.
+Connect with me to explore opportunities and share insights!

 ## Skills Matrix